x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/clients/outlook-for-ios-and-android/use-basic-auth.md

 - All Exchange Online FQDNs and IP subnet ranges as defined in [Microsoft 365 and Office 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges).

-- The AutoDetect FQDNs and IP subnet ranges defined in [Additional Microsoft 365 or Office 365 IP Addresses and URLs not included in the web services](/microsoft-365/enterprise/additional-office365-ip-addresses-and-urls).
+- The AutoDetect FQDNs and IP subnet ranges defined in [More Microsoft 365 or Office 365 IP Addresses and URLs not included in the web services](/microsoft-365/enterprise/additional-office365-ip-addresses-and-urls).
 These ranges are required because the AutoDetect service establishes connections to the on-premises infrastructure.

 - All Outlook iOS and Android and Office mobile app FQDNs as defined in [Microsoft 365 or Office 365 URLs and IP address ranges](/office365/enterprise/urls-and-ip-address-ranges).